cgsdev0/rollycubes/README.md

 Use `./run-server.sh` (linux only)
   - This will automatically recompile/restart the server any time you modify a source file

+Alternatively, run `make && ./GameServer` in the root directory

 ### Run the client
 Use `cd client; yarn; yarn start`
   - Navigate to `localhost:3000`